zuozhenggh/learning-library/solutions-library/cloud-data-platform/apex-app-on-adb/apex-app-on-adb.md

     ![](./images/adw3img.png " ")

 10. Your instance will begin provisioning.
 Once the state goes from Provisioning to Available, click on your ADW display name to see its details.
-Note: Here, the name is ADWDEMO, but instead, you should see your **ADW\_FIRSTNAME\_LASTNAME**.
+Note: Here, the name is ADWDEMO.

     ![](./images/Part_1_Step_2_5.png " ")